 - National Insurance number (for individuals and sole traders)

 - VAT number and effective date of registration (if applicable)

-It may be necessary to wait 48 hours after an EORI number has been issued, to use it for customs declarations in the Customs Handling of Import and Export Freight (CHIEF) system.
+It may be necessary to wait 48 hours after an EORI number has been issued before you can use it for customs declarations in the Customs Handling of Import and Export Freight (CHIEF) system.

-To discuss any problems in relation to EORI numbers (e.g. lost or forgotten numbers) the EORI team can be contacted via an online form or by calling them on 0300 322 7067 (Monday to Friday, 8am to 6pm).
+To discuss any problems in relation to EORI numbers (e.g. lost or forgotten numbers), you can contact the EORI team online or call them on 0300 322 7067 (Monday to Friday, 8am to 6pm).

 What happens to EORI numbers after Brexit?

 Following the Brexit transition period, economic operators in the UK will require an EORI number if they are trading goods with the EU, unless goods are only being moved between Northern Ireland and Ireland.

-According to advice on GOV.UK, from 1 January 2021 (currently expected to be the first day after the end of the transition period) anyone moving goods in or out of the UK will require an EORI number which begins with ‘GB’.
+According to EORI advice from GOV.UK, from 1 January 2021 (currently expected to be the first day after the end of the transition period) anyone moving goods in or out of the UK will require an EORI number that begins with ‘GB’.